 The latest story began when recent lunar probes exploring the far side of the Moon discovered something interesting.
 According to the observations, the topography on the far side of the Moon shows a thicker crust and an unusually elevated and highly mountainous terrain compared to the relatively low and flat lava plains of the Moon facing the Earth.

 Why the difference?
 Or as the scientists put it, the asymmetrical nature of the Moon?

 In order to find a reasonable explanation for this observation, a planetary scientist at UCSC named Erik Asphaug teamed up with a young talented UCSC postdoctoral researcher named Martin Jutzi where, during the course of their studies, discovered a new computer model that could explain the observations.
 According to the new theory, a second moon may have formed at the same time as the Moon we see today.
 The second moon managed to park itself in a stable position in the Moon's orbit known as the "Lagrangian" point.
 Mathematically there are two points, either 60 degrees in front or 60 degrees behind.
 The second moon stayed in one of these points.
-For roughly 80 million years, the two moons stayed in the same orbit as they moved around the Earth without influencing each other until the gravitational interactions of the Earth caused the two moons to slowly drift farther away over a period of tens of millions of years.
-Eventually the Sun's gravitational tug contributed to the demise of the smaller moon when it managed to destabilise the smaller moon's position causing it to revolve around the Earth at a different speed within the same orbit.
+For roughly 80 million years, the two moons stayed in the same orbit as they moved around the Earth without influencing each other.
+Then, after 80 million years, the two moons slowly drifted away from Earth, and with influence from the Sun's gravitational tug, these two factors alone were enough to cause the smaller moon's position to destabilize and eventually revolve around the Earth at a different speed within the same orbit.
 As Asphaung said: